“Your daughter has an ear infection,” the concerned pediatrician told me.

 Even though doctors are now much more aware of the problem than they were 14 years ago when my oldest was a baby, they can’t seem to kick the antibiotic habit.

-This recent study found that 78 percent overused or overprescribed antibiotics.
+This 2014 study found that 78 percent overused or overprescribed antibiotics.

-Another study, published in the journal Pediatrics, found that children and teens are prescribed antibiotics TWICE as often as they are actually needed.
+Another study, published in the journal Pediatrics, found that doctors prescribe children and teens antibiotics TWICE as often as they are actually needed.

-Our children are also being exposed to antibiotics in the food chain.
-When we eat factory farmed animal meat, chances are good that it contains antibiotics.
+Our children are also exposed to antibiotics in the food chain.
+When we eat factory-farmed animal meat, chances are good that the meat contains antibiotics (and a host of other toxins that have accumulated in the animal fat).

 There are also small amounts of pharmaceuticals—including antibiotics, anti-depressants, and other drugs—in the water we drink.
 According to Harvard Medical School, sewage treatment plants are not designed to filter out pharmaceuticals from the drinking water.
 They explain: